secretstartups/handbook/content/handbook/marketing/channel-marketing/_index.md

 ### Lead Acquisition Source

 This field records the source type of the partner lead.
-The biggest driver for this field is to isolate the source type that applies to the recall process including `Owned Event` and `Trial - Enterprise`.
+The biggest driver for this field is to isolate the source type that applies to the recall process including `Owned Event`, `Service Management`.

 The reason why [`Initial Source`](/handbook/marketing/marketing-operations/#initial-source) isn't used for this use case is because the field value must equal to `Partner Qualified Lead` to be attributed to and sourced by Partner.